NVlabs/DG-Net/README.md

 ## Related Work
 Other GAN-based methods compared in the paper include [LSGAN](https://github.com/layumi/DCGAN-pytorch), [FDGAN](https://github.com/layumi/FD-GAN) and [PG2GAN](https://github.com/charliememory/Pose-Guided-Person-Image-Generation).
 We forked the code and made some changes for evaluatation, thank the authors for their great work.
 We would also like to thank to the great projects in [person re-id baseline](https://github.com/layumi/Person_reID_baseline_pytorch), [MUNIT](https://github.com/NVlabs/MUNIT) and [DRIT](https://github.com/HsinYingLee/DRIT).

+## License
+Copyright (C) 2019 NVIDIA Corporation.
+All rights reserved.
+Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**).
+The code is released for academic research use only.
+For commercial use, please contact [researchinquiries@nvidia.com](researchinquiries@nvidia.com).